emilk/bon/README.md

 The positions of the control blocks have been chosen to coincide with the ASCII letters, to make control codes easily findable in debug output.
 Also, this allows our header (which should be ASCII to work as magic file id) to be a normal control code like any other, making it orthogonal.

 We also optimize for small arrays, structs, strings and block refs.
 Block refs in particular is nice for to enable aggressive compression of common keys and values.
-For instance, if you have lot of object on the form
-`{ “state”: “open”, “id” : 0 }, { “state”: “closed”, “id” : 1}, { “state”: “unknown”, “id” : 2}`
-then naively these will take up about 20-25 bytes each.
-But if the encoder assign blocks 1-5 to the above strings (`"state", "open", "id", "closed", "unknown"`), we can make each object just six bytes:
- `OBJ_BEGIN REF_1 REF_2 REF_3 num OBJ_END`
+See *Using blocks for compressions* for more info.

 ### Control byte ranges and meanings: